 What do you think?
-Are the 7 C’s of effective communication applicable in today’s modern economy?
+Are the 7 C’s of Effective Communication applicable for you in today’s modern economy?
 Do you recognize the practical explanation above or do you have more suggestions?
-What are your success factors for using the 7 C’s of effective communication?
+What are your success factors for using the 7 C’s of Effective Communication?

 Share your experience and knowledge in the comments box below.

 - Aggarwal, Vir Bala and V. S. Gupta (2001).
 Handbook of Journalism and Mass Communication.
-Concept Publishing Co.
+Concept Publishing Company

 - Murphy, H.A. et al., (2000).
 Effective Business Communication.
 McGraw-Hill.

 - Scott M. Cutlip, Allen H. Center (1952).
 Effective public relations: pathways to public favor.
 Prentice-Hall.

 Mulder, P. (2012).
 7 C’s of Effective Communication.
 Retrieved [insert date] from ToolsHero: http://www.toolshero.com/communication-skills/7cs-of-effective-communication